Clean Air Corps

 Air quality across the three coastal counties of Hancock, Harrison and Jackson has steadily been improving over the last 10 years.
 Most of this improvement is attributed to new and improved technologies.
 For example, cars are getting more fuel efficient, chemical and fuel storage has gotten safer, alternative vehicles are more prevalent, many diesel vehicles and equipment has been retrofitted to function with cleaner fuels and/or with less harmful emissions.
 In addition, large local corporations and our major industries have been installing new clean technologies into their regular processes.

-In an effort to continue this trend of environmental health, Gulf Regional Planning Commission, the MS Gulf Coast Metropolitan Planning organization (MPO), created the MS Gulf Coast Clean Air Corps (CAC).
-This is an education and awareness program designed to support those already participating in protective activities and to engage new schools, businesses, local governments and individuals in the effort as well.
-Together we will keep our air clean.
+In an effort to continue this trend of environmental health, Gulf Regional Planning Commission, the MS Gulf Coast Metropolitan Planning organization (MPO), created the MS Gulf Coast Clean Air Corps.
+The Corps is a regional mechanism developed to recognize air quality improvement efforts, opportunities and achievements.

 EPA Strengthens the Air Quality Standards for Ground-Level Ozone